martin-ockajak/automorph/README.md

   case other => Seq(s"test.$other")
 }

-// Create and start JSON-RPC server listening on port 80 for HTTP requests with URL path '/api' val server = automorph.DefaultHttpServer.sync(_.bind(api, mapMethodName(_)), 80, "/api")
+// Create and start RPC server listening on port 80 for HTTP requests with URL path '/api' val server = automorph.DefaultHttpServer.sync(_.bind(api, mapMethodName(_)), 80, "/api")

 // Stop the server